Ritangle

 What can we win?

-The prize for the winning team is usually a maths hamper, containing a mix of prizes for individual team members and their school.
-It includes a free year-long subscription to Integral and a trophy for the school or college of the winning team!
+The prize for the winning team is usually a maths hamper, containing a mix of prizes for individual team members and their school or college.

 Using technology